jpsuero/jpsuero/README.md

 - 👋 Hi, I’m John Suero, student at NJIT pursuing IT with a specialization in Game Devlopment.
 - 👀 I’m interested in game programming, engine building and game design.
-- 🌱 Game dev courses taken: Game Architecture and Design, Game Mod Development.
-- 🌱 Current Game courses: 2d Game Programming and Game Design for XR.
+- 🌱 Game dev courses taken: Game Architecture and Design, Game Mod Development, 2D Game Programming, 3D Game Programming and Game Design for XR.
 - 💞️ I’m looking to be part of a team that leaves a lasting impact.
 - 📫 How to reach me :
 - email: jps64@njit.edu
+- phone: 9082481965
 - twitter: @jpsuero

 <!---